Friday, January 17, 2025

 Transformation came from salons where noblewomen met for refined conversation.
 There they invented the "Map of Love, which advised gentlemen that to reach the "Dangerous Sea" of passion they must advance from village to village, that is, step by step:

-That code encouraged urbanity, self-control and hierarchy, attributes that an increasingly muscular monarchy would take to extremes.
+That code encouraged urbanity, self-control and hierarchy, traits that the monarchy would take to extremes.

 # # #